erindb/explanations-reboot/models/07-rsa-for-lk-booleans/README.md

 * `transform-start.wppl`: WebPPL code tacked on to the beginning of `autoexpanded.wppl` containing some definitions for later use.
 * `transform-end.wppl`: WebPPL code tacked on to the end of `autoexpanded.wppl` containing all forward sampling, speaker, and listener models.
 * `model.sh` simply applies transform.py to each subdirectory of `stories`.
-* `checks.Rmd` and `checks.html`: some sanity checks to confirm that data is entered into the model correctly.
+* `checks.Rmd` and `checks.html`: some sanity checks to confirm that data is entered into the model files correctly.

 ### `stories`